Skip Navigation

 Whether you’re planning to grow your family, expecting a baby or navigating the early days of parenthood, Wellstar Cobb Medical Center supports women and families across Cobb County with expert, compassionate maternal care.

-The Women’s Center at Wellstar Cobb is a Level III Maternal Care Center designated by The Joint Commission and the Georgia Department of Public Health.
-Families have access to comprehensive services including OB/GYN care, maternal-fetal medicine, labor and delivery, a dedicated Obstetric Emergency Department and a Level III neonatal intensive care unit (NICU) for premature and critically ill newborns.
+The Women’s Center at Wellstar Cobb was the first hospital in the Wellstar system to achieve a Level III Maternal Care designation from The Joint Commission and the Georgia Department of Public Health and open a dedicated Obstetric Emergency Department.
+Families have access to comprehensive services including OB/GYN care, maternal-fetal medicine, labor and delivery, a Mother/Baby Unit and a Level III neonatal intensive care unit (NICU) for premature and critically ill newborns.
 The Women’s Center also features recently refreshed spaces designed to enhance comfort and privacy, elevating the patient experience.

-By combining advanced technology, family-centered care and personalized support, Wellstar Cobb is committed to helping mothers and babies thrive.
+By combining advanced technology, family-centered care and personalized support, Wellstar Cobb creates a warm, welcoming environment where women and families feel safe, respected and supported throughout their care journey.

 OB/GYN care